 Nojus is a senior policy fellow at the Internet Corporation for Assigned Names and Numbers, and a former ambassador for the German Informatics Society to European policy makers, in which he advocated for digital health and inclusion of women and young people in European legislative processes.
 He has also been working with the International Telecommunications Union (ITU) as a regional ambassador, and is advocating for successful and meaningful youth engagement in digital cooperation, offering strategic guidelines to the ITU on the implementation of the ITU Youth Strategy.

 He is a gender equality activist at Women Deliver as well, as he has advocated for the integration of rural youth and women and prioritization of their health and human rights with decision makers and international civil society stakeholders, including at the Women Deliver conference which is the world’s largest conference on gender equality.
 He is also a recognized LGBTQ+ activist with ILGA world and is fighting for the rights of marginalized communities in developing countries, and has lead a nationwide campaign to urge the government to increase funding for the domestic violence policy implementation for thousands of women and girls in rural communities across Iraq.

 Nojus has extensive experience in the business industry as well, as he has been working with local companies as an HR Manager and has comprehensive HR and policy analysis expertise in areas of researching, writing, and editing detailed operating procedures, running the HR department of multinational companies, and recruiting, training, and ensuring the professional growth of employees.

-His experiences in the industries of healthcare, gender equality, internet governance, and digital health are key to his ongoing success as the president & CEO of Youth For Women Foundation.
+His experiences in the industries of digital healthcare, gender equality, and internet governance are key to his ongoing success as the president & chief executive of Youth For Women Foundation.